CyrilKoe/nRF_tests/README.md

 choco install cmake --installargs 'ADD_CMAKE_TO_PATH=System' choco install ninja gperf python git
 ```
-Now close your command shell and open an other shell (`cmd.exe`) as a normal user.
+Now close your command shell and open an other one (`cmd.exe`) as administator.
 Install `west` (a repository managment system that creates a developing environment).
 And download the SDK 1.6.0 :
 ```
 pip3 install west
 cd C:\Users\cyril\Documents\wrlds